 Connection to the Hunter Valley – Staff Nurse Mabel Wood was born in Minmi; her father was licensee of the Station Hotel Kurri Kurri during the War years.

-Training and experience – trained St Luke’s, Sydney, qualified for membership of the Australian Trained Nurses’ Association in 1915.
+Training and experience – believed to have trained at a private hospital in the Potts Point area, Sydney, qualified for membership of the Australian Trained Nurses’ Association in 1915.

 Service – Australian Army Nursing Service (AANS)